 Greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

-This is the award-winning thrill packed, ever exciting, increasingly popular, growing by leaps and bounds, Rush Limbaugh program on the Excellence in Broadcasting Network.
+This is the award-winning, thrill-packed, ever-exciting, increasingly popular, growing by leaps and bounds, Rush Limbaugh program on the Excellence in Broadcasting Network.

-And it's great to be back here behind the golden EIB microphone doing what I was born to do.
+And it's great to be back here behind the golden EIB microphone doing what I was born to do as a highly trained broadcast specialist.

-Now I promise your phone calls are coming up real soon in this hour, so if you are on hold, sit tight.
+Now, I promise your phone calls are coming up real soon in this hour.

-Uh you're about to be rewarded.
+You're about to be rewarded.

-Telephone number 800-282-2882, the email address L Rushbaugh at EIB net.com on the 5th of July.
+Telephone number 800-282-2882, the email address, LRushbow at EIBNet.com on the 5th of July.

 A big admission from Joe Biden.

-The truth is we and everybody else misread the economy.
+The truth is, we and everybody else misread the economy.

 We might even have the audio of this.

-I'm not sure if we do, we'll get to it.
+If we do, we'll get to it.

 Yeah, here it is.

-Grab uh grab uh number 17.
+Grab number 17.

-Well, in fact, let's just stay in order here.
+In fact, let's just stay in order here.

-Let's uh put a bit of 16, 17, and 18.
+Let's 16, 17, and 18.

-In a little over 100 days, this recovery act has worked as intended.
+In a little over 100 days, this Recovery Act has worked as intended.

 Yeah.

-Uh here's Joe Biden last Sunday, well, July 5th, on this week with Stephanopoulos, and Stephie said 9.5% unemployment in June, the worst numbers in 26 years.
+Here's Joe Biden last Sunday, well, July 5th, on this week with Stephanopoulos.

 How do you explain that?

-As now it's 9.5%.
+And now it's 9.5%.

-Um either you misread the economy or the stimulus package is too slow and too small.
+Either you misread the economy or the stimulus package is too slow and too small.

 We and everyone else misread the economy.